usdot-jpo-ode/TDx/spec-content/objects/Restriction.md

 # Restriction Object
 The `Restriction` object describes a restriction on a roadway or lane.
-This object is used by the [WorkZoneRoadEvent](/spec-content/objects/WorkZoneRoadEvent.md), [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md), and [Lane](/spec-content/objects/Lane.md) objects.
+This object is used by the [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md) object.

 ## Properties
 Name | Type | Description | Conformance | Notes